Welcome to Psyche

 Ticks (State Transitions)

-The coordinator behaves like a state machines, moving from one state to another, with each state transition having specific requirements.
+The coordinator behaves like a state machine, moving from one state to another, with each state transition having specific requirements.

 When certain events occur or time-based conditions are met, the Coordinator can be "ticked" forwards to transition from one Phase to another Phase.